 rodent proof

-To rodent proof your house, start by sealing entry points using steel wool, mesh screens, or caulk to block all openings rodents can squeeze through.
-Secure food in metal or hard plastic containers, store it high, and clean up spills promptly to deter pests.
-Utilize strong containers for dry goods and pet food, keeping them elevated.
-Trim bushes, trees, and maintain a tidy garden to discourage rodents.
+Secure food in metal or rigid plastic containers, store it high and clean up spills promptly to deter pests.
+Utilize substantial containers for dry goods and pet food, keeping them elevated.
+Trim bushes and trees and maintain a tidy garden to discourage rodents.
 Use natural repellents or barriers for added protection.
 Implement traps strategically with baits like peanut butter.
-Finally, consider professional pest control for severe issues.
+Finally, professional pest control should be considered for severe issues.
 Minimize hiding spots and maintain cleanliness for a rodent-free home.

 Key Takeaways